oVirt/ovirt-engine-metrics/roles/oVirt.manage-services/README.md

 In order to set these variables add the required variables to the config.yml or in the command line.

-For example, if you want to stop collectd and fluentd services, you would need to run the oVirt metrics configuration script like this:
+For example, if you want to stop collectd, rsyslog and fluentd services, you would need to run the oVirt metrics configuration script like this:

 ::